 Be sure to check the depth rating on any underwater scooter you consider.
 Most standard models will have a rating of around 100 feet, which is enough for recreational divers.
 Professional models will be able to handle depths of 200+ feet.
 Cheaper kids models often are only rated for 15 feet, so they aren’t appropriate for scuba diving.

 Speed is an important consideration, especially if you like to go fast!
-Cruising on the surface is one of the funnest things you can do in an underwater scooter, and you don’t need scuba gear either.
+Cruising on the surface is one of the funnest things you can do with an underwater scooter, and you don’t need scuba gear either.

 If you are using the scooter for scuba diving, a faster scooter will allow you to cover more distance quickly.
 Also, depths below 50 feet you’ll want a powerful scooter to counteract the effects of pressure.